 4.1 It is standard practice for all students to have Pastoral time on their timetable.
 The emotional benefits of allowing students to offload in a safe, non-threatening environment speak for themselves.
-Timetabled with a non-teaching member of staff who has counselling qualifications, these sessions can be as structured or relaxed as needed to allow students to offload or to just take some time out, all depending on what issues are taking place outside of school.
+Timetabled with a member of the pastoral team who will work in conjunction with the therapeutic hub, these sessions can be as structured or relaxed as needed to allow students to offload or to just take some time out, all depending on what issues are taking place outside of school.
 Some students choose to go offsite for a walk in the woods or use this time to play games while chatting with staff - sitting alongside a member of staff is less threatening than facing them.
 Other students request going out for a drive, again sitting next to staff is less confrontational and gives them the opportunity to talk.